apache/servicecomb-docs/java-chassis-reference/en_US/using-java-chassis-in-spring-boot/java-application.md

 * Configure microservices

-The microservice.yaml file allows you to customize the microservice information, including the application name, microservice name, listener address and port.
+The microservice.yaml file allows you to customize the microservice information, including the application id, microservice name, listener address and port.